acarolsf/pass-generator/README.md

 # Password Generator
-Password generator to generate new passwords when I need :x
+Just a **Password generator** to generate new passwords when I need :x

+The project is not ready!

 ----